 Shingles: Also called Herpes Zoster, is a viral infection of the nerve that causes a painful rash with small blisters.
-Shingles should be treated when first sign of the condition appears.
+Shingles should be treated when the first sign of the condition appears.

-Skin Cancer: The uncontrolled growth of cancerous tumor on the skin that can spread to other tissues and organs.
+Skin Cancer: The uncontrolled growth of the cancerous tumor on the skin that can spread to other tissues and organs.
 Skin cancer is a condition that dermatologists specialize in.

 Skin Tags: Small, non-cancerous, flesh-colored skin flaps that appear on the neck, armpits, or groin.
 Skin tags can be removed in a simple procedure performed by a dermatologist or skin care professional.

 Soothems: Is a product line of garments that have been developed as a therapeutic treatment to help people with particularly sensitive skin, such as those suffering from Atopic Dermatitis, Eczema, Psoriasis and Neurodermatitis, Skin Allergies and Xerosis (dry skin).
 SOOTHEMS are made from a proprietary SkinSmart fabric called TEWLTect, a blend of high performance sustainable cellulosic polymer fibers enhanced with Chitosan and Zinc Oxide.
-The curative properties of TEWLTect smart fabric provide a positive, soothing effect when the skin naturally releases moisture; there is an active exchange between human skin and the unique properties of TENCEL® with Chitosan lyocell fibers, TANBOOCEL® viscose made from bamboo pulp fibers and the zinc oxide.
+The curative properties of TEWLTect smart fabric provide a positive, soothing effect when the skin naturally releases moisture; there is an active exchange between human skin and the unique properties of TENCEL™ with Chitosan lyocell fibers, TANBOOCEL® viscose made from bamboo pulp fibers and the zinc oxide.

-Spider Angioma: An abnormal collection of blood vessels near the skin’s surface causing bright red mark with a distinct dark spot.
+Spider Angioma: An abnormal collection of blood vessels near the skin’s surface causing a bright red mark with a distinct dark spot.